SEG Level 4 Diploma in Therapeutic Counselling

-Learners who complete this qualification may progress to the level 5 Diploma in Counselling or a Postgraduate and Post Qualifying course in counselling studies.
-Many learners progress towards national accreditation status with professional lead bodies.
+Learners who complete this qualification may progress to the Level 5 Diploma in Counselling or a Postgraduate and Post Qualifying course in counselling studies.
+Many learners progress towards national accreditation status with professional bodies.

-When combined with the ABC Level 3 Certificate in Counselling Skills, or an equivalent qualification, it meets the basic training requirement for recognition as a qualified counsellor.
+When combined with the Level 3 Certificate in Counselling Skills, or an equivalent qualification, it meets the basic training requirement for recognition as a qualified Counsellor.